dvzmr/dvzmr/README.md

 ## About Me

-- 👨‍💻 Software Engineering Student student at FIAP
+- 👨‍💻 Software Engineering student at FIAP
 - 🌍 Tech enthusiast, science lover, and travel addict
 - 📚 Learning new things every day